 - 1 cup gluten free flour blend

-Preheat oven to 350 degrees, and line a cookie sheet with parchment paper.
+Preheat oven to 350 degrees, and line two cookie sheets with parchment paper.

 In a small bowl or mug, make the flax egg: mix the water and flax meal together and let it sit for 5 minutes until it forms a gel.

-In a large bowl, cream the butter and sugars until light and fluffy
+In a large bowl, cream the buttery spread and sugars until light and fluffy

-Add the gluten free flour, baking soda, and salt.
+Add the gluten free flour, baking soda, and ½ teaspoon salt.
 Mix until combined.

-Stop the mixer and stir in the oats, chocolate chips, and walnuts.
+Stop the mixer and stir in the oats, chocolate chips, and seeds or nuts.
 If the dough is too dry at this point, add a little more liquid.
 Every gluten free flour acts a little differently, so if the dough seems crumbly, add a splash more non-dairy milk.

 Take some of dough and roll into a ball about 1.5 inches wide and place on the cookie sheet.
+Leave some space between cookies.
 Flatten the cookie slightly with the back of a spoon.
 Repeat with remaining cookie dough.

 Bake at 350 degrees for 14-16 minutes.